 4/ High IT turnover

-Whether you rely only on in-house experts or cooperate with an external software development company, team members familiar with your environment, project and its goals are much more effective than new employees who need to be onboarded and learn all the intricacies.
+Whether you rely only on in-house experts or cooperate with an external software development agency, team members familiar with your environment, project and its goals are much more effective than new employees who need to be onboarded and learn all the intricacies.
 Therefore, the lower the attrition rate, the easier it is to maintain high performance levels.

 So, if you notice that more people are quitting and, rather than expanding the team due to your growth you need to fill more and more gaps, you should understand that something is wrong.
 This could be related either to one of the problems described in this text, but also might be caused by company culture and environment.
 Remember that while creating an organization in which developers can thrive is far from easy, investing in it or cooperating with an outsourcing partner who has proven methods for retaining talent will provide you with numerous benefits from having a stable team.